laravelista/picasso/README.md

 ### Update method

-When the user is going to replace the existing image with a new one,we have to first purge all records from storage and database of the old image and then optimize the new image:
+When the user is going to replace the existing image with a new one, we have to first purge all records from storage and manifest file of the old image and then optimize the new image:

 ```
 use Laravelista\Picasso\Picasso;